Hottest May tournament ever!

 Competition format

-We are trying a new format this year, which we believe will provide the fairest possible chance for all entrants whatever their handicap (as it will be based on recent form), a chance to play at least 4 or 5 games as part of the opening stages, and greater flexibility as to when the matches are played
+We are trying a new format this year, which we believe will provide the fairest possible chance for all entrants whatever their handicap (as it will be based on recent form), a chance to play at least 4 games as part of the opening stages, and greater flexibility as to when the matches are played

 Swiss phase: